Ari Lennox: 2018–2020: Shea Butter Baby

-On March 27, 2019, she announced her first headlining tour, with the first leg beginning on May 12 and ending on June 14 in her hometown Washington, D.C.
-Her debut album, Shea Butter Baby was released on May 7, 2019.
-Several times on this tour she was opened by Baby Rose and Mikhala Jené.
-She also went on the road with Lizzo on the Cuz I Love You Too Tour from July to October.
-The second leg of her headlining tour was in Europe, during December 2019.
-In February 2020, Ari Lennox was placed on BET's "Future 40" list, which is a list of "40 of the most inspiring and innovative vanguards who are redefining what it means to be unapologetically young, gifted & black".
-She released multiple of singles in 2020 including "Bussit", "Chocolate Pomegranate", and a cover of "If You Want Me to Stay", as well as guest appearances and collaborations with Kiana Ledé, Skip Marley, 6lack, and Spillage Village, among others.
+On March 27, 2019, she announced her first headlining tour, with the first leg beginning on May 12 and ending on June 14 in her hometown of Washington, D.C.
+Baby Rose and Mikhala Jené supported her on the tour.
+Her debut studio album, Shea Butter Baby was released on May 7, 2019.
+She also supported Lizzo on the Cuz I Love You Too Tour from July to October of 2019.
+She released multiple singles in 2020 including "Bussit", "Chocolate Pomegranate", and a cover of "If You Want Me to Stay", as well as guest appearances and collaborations with Kiana Ledé, Skip Marley, 6lack, and Spillage Village, among others.

 2021–present: Age/Sex/Location and Away Message

 On September 10, 2021, Ari Lennox released the single "Pressure", produced by Jermaine Dupri and Bryan-Michael Cox.
 The song became her first solo charting single on the Billboard Hot 100, her first Radio No. 1 single, and reached number 3 on R&B/Hip-Hop Airplay.
 On March 31, 2022, she appeared on the Dreamville compilation D-Day: A Gangsta Grillz Mixtape, on the songs "Coming Down" and "Blackberry Sap".
 On August 12, Ari Lennox released her second single, "Hoodie", and announced the title and release date for her second studio album, Age/Sex/Location.
 On August 31, she released the surprise EP Away Message, including the single "Queen Space" featuring Summer Walker.

+On 24 April 2025, Ari Lennox officially left Dreamville Records after months of conflicts with the label, remaining an Interscope Records artist.

 Artistry

 Ari Lennox describes her own voice as "vulnerable but soulful; imperfect but pretty".
 Her voice has been compared to Erykah Badu.
 Referencing her artistry, she explains: "Sometimes women are put in this box where we're only supposed to talk about certain things, I want to be braver and riskier.
 I think people want to hear that kind of honesty and frankness."
-Ari Lennox said in multiple interviews that she is inspired by 90s and 2000s R&B singers such as Mariah Carey, Erykah Badu, D'Angelo, Bilal, Whitney Houston, Aaliyah, Lauryn Hill, Amerie, Ciara, SWV, Mary J Blige, among many others, and soul singer Minnie Riperton.
+Ari Lennox said in multiple interviews that she is inspired by 90s and 2000s R&B singers such as Mariah Carey, Erykah Badu, D'Angelo, Mya, Bilal, Whitney Houston, Aaliyah, Lauryn Hill, Amerie, Ciara, SWV, Mary J Blige, Toni Braxton, among many others, and soul singer Minnie Riperton.
 In an interview with The Fader, she also mentioned her admiration of Kanye West and how she found multiple other artists through him.
 The Gateway described Ari Lennox's sound as "successfully blends individual slices of classic Motown, modern R&B, and new-age soul into one seamless product."